personium/website/src/en/apiref/253_Unlink_External_Role.md

+---
+id: 253_Unlink_External_Role
+title: Unlink ExtRole with other objects
-# Unlink ExtRole with other objects
+sidebar_label: Unlink ExtRole with other objects
+---

 ## Overview